Asynchronous Context

 Isolation and defined scope

 We want a static API that provides us with access to state, but we need to define the scope for which the state is valid.
 A single bag of static state may become difficult to manage and reason about and also lead to memory leaks.
-Instead we would like to have the scope in which the state is modifiable in be defined.
+Instead, we would like to have the scope in which the state is modifiable in be defined.
 For example ThreadLocal is modifiable from anywhere within the same thread.
 Since ServiceTalk is built on an asynchronous framework where the same thread may process multiple requests, and the same request may be processed on multiple threads this isn’t sufficient.
-However what folks typically use ThreadLocal state for is to track static state per-request.
+However, what folks typically use ThreadLocal state for is to track static state per-request.
 The isolation and scope of state must therefore also be able to follow per-request processing through the asynchronous control flow.

-Work with offloading
+Works with offloading

-ServiceTalk is an asynchronous framework at its core, but in order to avoid user code blocking EventLoop threads we offload to other threads.
+ServiceTalk is an asynchronous framework at its core, but in order to avoid user code blocking I/O threads we offload to other threads.
 This means that every time we invoke user code we may have to jump threads.
 It is also possible on subsequent calls for the same request we may use a different thread (although not concurrently).
 We need to make sure the same static state is carried along through these different threads.

 ServiceTalk Approach

-In order to accommodate the Expectations of AsyncContext we need specific behavior from AsyncContext.
-As described above we are after static state shared across synchronous boundaries, available across asynchronous boundaries, and is also sufficiently isolated in scope so that it can represent request/response control flow.
-To achieve these requirements the approach is to have AsyncContext backed by a modifiable (concurrent) map, and is associated with a Subscriber chain.
-Since the map is modifiable we will need to define the scope (e.g. how the state is isolated) of this static state.
-The AsyncContext will follow the following rule set:
+In order to accommodate the Expectations of Asynchronous Context we need specific behavior from ServiceTalk.
+As described above, we are after a static state shared across synchronous boundaries, available across asynchronous boundaries, and is also sufficiently isolated in scope so that it can represent request/response control flow.

 1. This is true for asynchronous operators (e.g. flatMap) and also Executor operations.